Platonic (TV series)

 Platonic is an American comedy television series created by Francesca Delbanco and Nicholas Stoller that premiered on Apple TV+ on May 24, 2023.
+This series stars Rose Byrne, Seth Rogen, Luke Macfarlane, and Carla Gallo.
 In December 2023, the series was renewed for a second season, which premiered on August 6, 2025.
+In December 2025, the series was renewed for a third season.